 The Normans brought with them their soldiers, artisans, traders, chroniclers, minstrels, and scholars.
 With their help, they wanted to revive knowledge, record memorable events, celebrate victories, and sing of love and adventure.
 In addition, the most popular forms of writing for the Anglo-Normans were chronicles, religious and didactic writing, poetry, romances and drama.

 In the Anglo-Norman period of English literature, chronicles became a well-established form of writing.
-These chronicles recorded the history of kings.
-Though written in the Anglo-Norman language, these chronicles became the major source of historical knowledge for medieval people.
+These chronicles basically recorded the history of kings.
+Though written in the Anglo-Norman language, these chronicles, however, became the major source of historical knowledge for medieval people.
 Additionally, they contained historical events, and legendary material without any interpretation or comment by the author.

 In the Middle English period, Morality plays also became very popular.
 Allegory was, in fact, the main streak of these plays.
 In the Morality plays characters were personified abstractions presenting the conflict in the human soul.
 The sole purpose of these plays was to instruct the people through the Bible, lives of saints, and the conflict between good and evil.
 Hence, these plays also came under the category of religious and didactic writing of that period.

-Some of the famous Anglo-Norman poets and their notable works are briefly discussed below:
+Some of the famous poets of the Middle English period and their notable works are briefly discussed below:

-Philipe de Thaun is one of the earliest Anglo-Norman poets of the period.
-He is famous for two poems.
-The first one is ‘Livre des Creatures’’.
-It is a treatise on astronomy written around 1119.
-While, his second famous work is the allegorical poem ‘Bestiaire’ written around 1121 in the Anglo-Norman dialect.
+Philipe de Thaun was one of the earliest Anglo-Norman poets of the period.
+He was mainly famous for his two significant poems.
+The first one was ‘Livre des Creatures’’.
+It was a treatise on astronomy written around 1119.
+His second famous work was the allegorical poem ‘Bestiaire’ written around 1121 in the Anglo-Norman dialect.

 Another famous Anglo-Norman poet is Reginald of Canterbury.
 He was a monk as well.
 His most famous poem is ‘The Legend of St Malchus’ which was written around 1112.

 Hilarius was another Anglo-Norman poet of the 12th century.
-He was an Englishman.
-He wrote his poems in Latin.
+He was an Englishman but wrote his poems in Latin.
 In his poems, he has mainly addressed to English persons.